winglang/wing/docs/docs/03-language-reference.md

 The following features are not yet implemented, but we are planning to add them in the future:

 * Specify types as public using `pub` - see https://github.com/winglang/wing/issues/4294 to track.
+* Specify types as public within the current project or library, and private outside, using `internal` - see https://github.com/winglang/wing/issues/4156 to track.

 [`▲ top`][top]